Warsaw Citadel: History

 The Citadel was built by personal order of Tsar Nicholas I after the 1830 November Uprising.
 Its chief architect, Major General Johan Jakob von Daehn (Ivan Dehn), used the plan of the Antwerp Citadel as the basis for his own plan (the same that was demolished by the French later that year).
 The cornerstone was laid by Field Marshal Ivan Paskevich, de facto viceroy of Congress Poland.

 The fortress is a pentagon-shaped brick structure with high outer walls, enclosing an area of 36 hectares.
 Its construction required the demolition of 76 residential buildings and the forcible resettlement of 15,000 inhabitants.

 Work on it commenced May 31, 1832, on the site of a demolished monastery and of the estate of Fawory.
 Officially it ended May 4, 1834, to mark the 18th birthday of Russian Crown Prince Alexander, for whom it was named.
 In reality, however, the fortress was not completed until 1874.
-The cost of construction came to 11 million rubles (roughly 8.5 tonnes of pure gold or 128 million euro at today's' prices), a colossal sum by 19th-century standards, and was borne entirely by the city of Warsaw and the Bank of Poland, as yet another punishment for the failed uprising.
+The cost of construction came to 11 million rubles (roughly 8.5 tonnes of pure gold or 128 million euro at today's' prices), a colossal sum by 19th-century standards, and was borne entirely by the city of Warsaw and the Bank Polski, as yet another punishment for the failed uprising.

 In peacetime, some 5,000 Russian troops were stationed there.
 During the 1863 January Uprising, the garrison was reinforced to over 16,000.
 By 1863 the fortress housed 555 artillery pieces of various calibers, and could cover most of the city center with artillery fire.